-Using the relevant conversion factors for 2020 and 2021, which can be found in earlier articles: UK Greenhouse Gas (GHG) Reporting: Conversion Factors 2020 & UK Greenhouse Gas Reporting: Conversion Factors 2021, our business Greenhouse Gas emissions were calculated from our known activities for the financial year: 2020/2021.
+Using the relevant conversion factors for 2021 & 2022, which can be found in earlier articles: UK Greenhouse Gas Reporting: Conversion Factors 2021 & UK Greenhouse Gas Reporting: Conversion Factors 2021 our business Greenhouse Gas emissions were calculated from our known activities for the financial year: 2021/2022.

 So, with a distant drum roll introducing the final figures, here is the declared Greenhouse Gas emissions for my business for the financial year 2020/2021:

-It should be noted that the Greenhouse Gas emissions from the main business activities have been included.
-However, there are minor exceptions related to the goods and services, such as the purchase of a new laptop computer and video equipment, the operation of our websites at www.oneplanetsolutions.co.uk & www.emsmastery.com and use of Microsoft Office 365, which have not been included as this information is not readily available at the present time.
+Whilst the key Scope 1 and 2 Greenhouse Gas emissions from the main business activities have been included, we have included Scope 3 emissions for travel, hotel stays and other readily available Scope 3 emission conversion factors.
+However, it should be noted that there are minor exceptions related to Scope 3 emissions, where data is not readily available.
+Examples of Scope 3 emissions related to the company are purchase of certain goods and services, such as the purchase of video equipment, the operation of our websites at www.oneplanetsolutions.co.uk & www.emsmastery.com and use of Microsoft Office 365, which have not been included as this information is not readily available at the present time.

-Once this information is available, which is anticipated in December 2021, we will ensure that these goods and services and incorporated in my business Greenhouse Gas emissions going forward.
+Once this information is available, we will ensure that these goods and services and incorporated in my business Greenhouse Gas emissions going forward.

-Our principal reduction target is to reduce the business emissions particularly for air travel and car use, which has become an integrated part of my business to support our international clients.
-Due to the COVID-19 pandemic, our Scope 3 emissions arising from our vehicle mileage and air travel was zero for 2020/2021 compared with 32.22 tCO2e in 2019/2020.
+Our principal reduction target is to reduce the business emissions particularly for air travel and car use, which has become an integral part of my business to support our international clients.
+Our Scope 3 emissions arising from our air travel were zero for 2021/2022 as well as the previous year: 2020/2021 compared with 32.22 tCO2e in 2019/2020.

 Our travel emissions have in previous years been on a downward trend required by our Science-based targets as publicly reported in the article: How to set Science-based Targets for Carbon Reduction? and we are on-course for meeting our commitments for a 1.5 degree Scenario by 2025.

-It is anticipated that 2021/2022 may see a resumption of international travel with the level of company Scope 3 emissions being in the range of 0 – 32.22 tCO2e to follow the downward tend in carbon emissions evidenced in 2019/2020 in line with our declared plan for the reduction of our carbon emissions, which is available here
+It is anticipated that a limited amount of international work will be conducted in 2022/2023 with the level of company Scope 3 emissions being in the range of 0 – 32.22 tCO2e to follow the downward tend in carbon emissions evidenced in 2019/2020 in line with our declared plan for the reduction of our carbon emissions, which is available here

-Specifically, our Scope 3 emissions will be reduced by 5% year-on-year with projects to replace our diesel vehicles with electric vehicles in 2021, reduce our dependence on air travel and use other low-carbon travel options.
+Specifically, our Scope 3 emissions will be reduced by 5% year-on-year with projects to replace our diesel vehicles with electric vehicles in 2023 & to reduce our dependence on air travel with the use of low-carbon travel options.